 Approaching Halloween celebrations can send some of us in the depths of despair, trying to navigate longer and colder evenings impacting on our mood and energy levels, the abundance of candy in the shops with little pumpkin stickers on them, mentally preparing for Trick or Treating with our children which also means more candy - all that while attempting to ‘eat healthy and exercise more’ or ‘be good with food’ which may lead us to try and avoid the sweets altogether.
-I said ‘try and avoid’ because after a lovely evening of Treat or Treating with your kids, you may find yourselves later that evening bingeing on all those carefully stored away in the back of the cupboard bags of treats, in secret.
+I said ‘try and avoid’ because after a lovely evening of Trick or Treating with your kids, you may find yourselves later that evening bingeing on all those carefully stored away in the back of the cupboard bags of treats, in secret.

 Halloween candy may contain sugar, dextrose, citric acid, palm oil, high fructose corn syrup, salt, PGPR, artificial colours, flavours, and sweeteners.
 The list goes on and it sounds scary, however, I will still argue that having some Halloween candy is healthier for you than having an unhealthy relationship with food and body.
 What’s important to remember here is that nutrition lies on the spectrum and so does mental health.
 We use food not only to nourish ourselves but also to avoid loneliness, anxiety, to comfort ourselves and others, to celebrate different occasions… Often, we eat with our mind more than we eat with our body.
 We lose the joys of eating in present moment, judging what we eat, holding (often contradictive) beliefs and nutritional information on what is the correct way to eat.
 What if I told you there’s no one-size-fits-all when it comes to nutrition, there’s no one perfect diet, no meal-replacement shakes that will bring you ‘the best results in only 5 days’.